Junior Year and Earlier

 - Choose recommenders and meet with them.

-- Visit the Center for Career Development for help in writing your personal statement and/or updating your resume.
+- Visit the Center for Internships and Career Development for help in writing your personal statement and/or updating your resume.

 - Continue to practice for the GRE if you have not already taken it.